NHSDigital/FHIR-R4-UKCORE-STAGING-MAIN/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/UKCore-Immunization/manufacturer.page.md

 ## `manufacturer`

 Name of vaccine manufacturer by reference to the organisation.
-Where possible, it is expected that the resource being referenced SHOULD conform to {{pagelink:Profile-Organization}}.
+Where possible, it is expected that the resource being referenced SHOULD conform to {{pagelink:UKCore-Organization}}.

 #### Example of `Immunization.manufacturer` usage:
 <div class="tab">